17 Sep What Are Social Media Influencers and How Do I Find Them?

 Market research should be able to answer this one for you.
 See what and who your competitors are using to get a feel for the market.
 But at the end of the day, establishing symbiotic relationships with influencers in your market area is key.

 Should I use celebrity influencers or micro-influencers?

-Although micro-influencers have a significantly smaller social media following (as in tens of thousands), they do have the ability to influence purchases and product promotion.
-Whereas celebrity influencers may have 250,000 followers and boast high impressions, they may not be able to say the same.
+Although micro-influencers have a significantly smaller social media following (as in tens of thousands rather than millions), they do have the ability to influence purchases and product promotion.
+Whereas celebrity influencers may have 250,000 followers and boast high impressions, they may not be able to make the same impact in your geographic market area as a micro influencer could.
 As you should already know from your own social media accounts, followers are not everything.
 What truly matters is engagement—comments, likes, shares, etc.

 How much does an influencer cost?